Chart Color Schemes

 Baldivis - North features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.6% of all households, including 39.6% couples with children, 25.6% couples without children, and 11.7% single parent families.
+Family households comprise 77.6% of all households, including 39.6% couples with children, 25.6% couples without children, and 11.7% single parent families.
 Non-family households account for the remaining 22.4%, with lone person households at 19.8% and group households comprising 2.5%.
 The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households